run2bizdocs/documentation/en-us/docs/4biz-helium/processes/capacity/overview.md

 ----------------

 According to ITIL, the capacity can be defined as "The maximum throughput that a configuration item or IT service can deliver.
-For some types of CIs, the capacity may be the size or the volume - for example, a disk drive".
+For some types of CI, the capacity may be the size or the volume - for example, a disk drive".

 The capacity management can be defined as "The process responsible for ensuring